yeehawtoast/yeehawtoast/README.md

 ## Experience:
-Former Social Media data analytics using pythong during senior year of university Former Computer Science Teacher using Javascript, Java, and python Current Enterprise systems developer using C#.Net and Java.
+Former Social Media data analytics using pythong during senior year of university Former Computer Science Teacher using Javascript, Java, and python Current Enterprise systems developer using C#.Net and ABAP.
 Current coding hobbyist using Go, Ocaml, and C.

 ## 🔭 I’m currently working on
 - Advent of Code for fun
-- Rounding out education in Computer Science
-- Preparing Digital Lessons for students using Manim framework for Python
-- Project-based learning
+- developing open source program for fun

 ## 🌱 I’m currently learning
 - Compiler and Programming Language Theory